 7 fundraising ideas for small schoolsSmall, rural schools often struggle with fundraising, as they don't have the same amount of time, resources or parents to help them.
 Two of our experts with experience as small school headteachers set out some practical ways of fundraising successfully despite these extra challenges.

 Funds and freebies: monthly highlightsUpdatedSee the latest deadlines for funding opportunities.
 You'll also find a selection of the grants available to schools across a range of areas, and details of freebies you can access.
+Plus, a round up of free support and resources to help during coronavirus.

 Grants for small capital projectsWhat grants are available for small capital projects?
 This article highlights sources of capital funding that may be suitable for lower-value capital projects in schools.
 It also points to scheme that donates unsellable DIY materials and surplus paint to charities, including schools.